(I may earn a small commission from the products mentioned in this post.)

 They are easy to do and you can do them anywhere.
 They will help with your TKR recovery and they will also help prevent blood clots.

-Every one of my 3 physical therapists recommended them.
+All Three of my physical therapists recommended them.
 Take your time and do them correctly.
-Remember that this is one exercise that won’t wear you out and an exercise that you cannot overdo.
+Remember that this is one exercise that won’t wear you out and an exercise that you cannot over do.